Specpoverse

 Marisca Pichette

 Bio: Marisca Pichette is a queer author based in Massachusetts.
+She has published more than three hundred pieces of short fiction and poetry, appearing in Strange Horizons, Clarkesworld, The Deadlands, Asimov's, Lightspeed, Nightmare Magazine, and many others.
+Her poetry collection, Rivers in Your Skin, Sirens in Your Hair, was a finalist for the Bram Stoker and Elgin Awards.
+Their eco-horror novella, Every Dark Cloud, is out now from Ghost Orchid Press.
+Marisca Pichette is a queer author based in Massachusetts.
 More of her work appears in Strange Horizons, Clarkesworld, Vastarien, The Magazine of Fantasy & Science Fiction, Fantasy Magazine, Asimov's, Nightmare Magazine, and others.
 Her speculative poetry collection, Rivers in Your Skin, Sirens in Your Hair, was a finalist for the Bram Stoker and Elgin Awards.
 Their eco-horror novella, Every Dark Cloud, is out now from Ghost Orchid Press.

 (SpecPoVerse, Vol. 1, Issue 1 (2025))